A brand that shows the way

 The letter forms are hexagonal to hint at the hex shape in a soccer ball and goal net.

-The colours of Burgundy and Red on Black were upcycled from the old brand because the research said the colours already had good brand recall.
+Colours of Burgundy and Red on Black were up-cycled from the old brand because the research said the colours already had good brand recall.

 CLOTHING, SIGNAGE, MEDIA

-The clothing had to look cool as.
+The clothing had to look ‘cool as’ to appeal to the youth audience.
 The signage had to be awesome and the social media graphics had to look mean.
-So that’s what we endeavoured to do.
+So that’s what we did.

 THE STRIP (UNIFORM)